Mystique85/CeloTxTrackerBot/README.md

 # 📖 Overview

-CeloTxTrackerBot is a lightweight tool for the **Celo ecosystem** that:
+CeloTxTrackerBot is a **lightweight, professional tool** for the Celo ecosystem:

 - 🚀 Deploys a smart contract (`TxRegister.sol`) to Celo L1
 - 🔗 Allows users to register themselves on-chain
 - 🤖 Includes a Node.js bot that tracks outgoing transactions from a given address
+- 🔔 Optional integration with Discord/Telegram for real-time notifications

 ---